sparkflows/sparkflows-docs/docs/installation/installation/infrastructure.rst

 HTTPS configuration
 ++++

-By default, Fire Insights instances are deployed with self-signed certificates.
+By default, Fire Insights Droplet are deployed with self-signed certificates.
 These will trigger security alerts in your browser.